-Basic (loss) income per share is calculated based upon the weighted average number of common shares outstanding during each fiscal year.
-As of June 30, 2012 and 2011, the Company did not have any potentially dilutive securities outstanding.
+Basic loss per share is calculated based upon the weighted average number of common shares outstanding during each fiscal year.
+As of June 30, 2013 and 2012, the Company did not have any potentially dilutive securities outstanding.

 Use of Estimates